mrseanryan/gpt-images/README.md

 python ./generate_images_from_words.py <path to JSON file> <path to output directory>
 ```

-4. Check the images at the output directory.
+6. Check the images at the output directory.
 By default this is [./output](./output).

+- to retry: delete any images you do not like, and then run again.
+- consider switching up to a better model (see [config.py](./config.py))

 ## Set up